ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: Experiments

+We follow a curriculum training approach systematically progressing through stages \texttt{s1}$\rightarrow$\texttt{s2}$\rightarrow$\texttt{s3}, with maximum training steps of 10k, 5k and 2k, and peak learning rates of 5e-5, 2e-5 and 2e-5, respectively.
+We use a linear warmup followed by linear decay schedule: the learning rate rises linearly from 0 to the peak over the warmup steps, then decays linearly to a~minimum floor of $0.1 \times$ peak LR.
+We maintain an effective batch size of 16 and use early stopping with a patience of 5 based on Spearman $\rho$ on the respective dev set.
+On a single 48GB NVIDIA A6000 GPU, the full curriculum training for OLMo2-1B with LoRA 128 is completed in about 5 hours.

-\paragraph{Post-processing} ORCA's Beta distribution naturally avoids hard zeros/ones, unlike humans and LLM-judges, creating noisy predictions at the extremes.
-However, clear zeros/ones typically have low variance for both humans and ORCA, so we devise a simple \emph{clamping} scheme: we set the ORCA score to hard zero/one if the original score is within 0.125 of zero/one and the predicted variance falls below a threshold optimized on the development set to maximize $\rho + \tau - \mathrm{MAE}_\mu$.
+\paragraph{Post-processing} Unlike humans and LLM-judges, the Beta, Multinomial, and Bernoulli objectives cannot naturally predict hard 1s and 5s.
+This creates noisy predictions at the extremes.
+Noting that, clear 1 and 5 ratings typically have low variance for both humans and ORCA, we devise a simple \emph{clamping} scheme.
+For Beta and Multinomial, we set the predicted score to 1 or 5 if the original prediction is within 0.5 of the respective extreme and the predicted variance falls below a threshold optimized on the development set to maximize $\rho + \tau$.
+For Bernoulli, which does not predict variance, we apply score-only clamping: predictions within 0.5 of 1 or 5 are set to the respective extreme.